 Why purchase a torrefied wood door over regular wood?

-The biggest drawback to a torrefied value is the cost, which can be 50% to 100% more than a traditional wooden door.
-While this is understandable considering the overall higher quality and durability, some homeowners may choose a fiberglass door—a much cheaper alternative that is just as weather resistant, but with a very different appearance.
+The biggest drawback to a torrefied door is the cost, which can be 50% to 100% more than a traditional wooden door.
+While this is understandable considering the overall higher quality and durability, some homeowners may choose a fiberglass door—a much more affordable alternative that is just as weather resistant, but with a very different appearance.

 While torrefied doors are rather expensive, they usually have a warranty up to 20 years, and they can be installed in areas without an overhang, unlike other wood doors.
 BBR customers have reported satisfaction with torrefied door purchases.